Updated May 04, 2024

 Flowspace pairs powerful software with a flexible nationwide order fulfillment network to support growing ecommerce brands as they optimize their supply chains and improve work in process inventory levels.

 Flowspace improves product inventory management by providing complete inventory visibility of inbound logistics, outbound logistics, and in-progress stock.
-Brands can ensure an optimal stock level with real-time inventory tracking, low inventory level alerts, and a predictive view of remaining product.
+Brands can ensure an optimal stock level with real-time inventory tracking, low inventory level alerts, and a predictive view of the remaining product.
 With accurate customer analytics like demand insight, brands can better manage inventory by having safety stock to avoid low inventory count situations while also avoiding excess inventory cost.
 This can help brands increase ARPU by reducing inventory costs.

 Flowspace’s fulfillment software powers the entire post-purchase experience and provides brands seamless integration with online stores and every other sales channel, so they can see inventory levels, manage orders and reporting, and monitor fulfillment and delivery activity, all in one dashboard.
 Real-time visibility allows brands to stay ahead of low inventory and provide visibility from fulfillment through shipment with platform-level transparency.